mendix/CommunityCommons/README.md

 *SubstringBeforeLast* - Returns the substring of a string before the last occurence of a given separator.

+*StringSimplify* - Removes diacritic characters to return a simplified version of the original string.

+*IsStringSimplified* - Returns true if the string can not be simplified by StringSimplify.

 ## Thank you, community.